abitrolly/ksykaitai/README.md

 [`Kaitai Struct Compiler`](https://github.com/kaitai-io/kaitai_struct_compiler)
 that follows the "best data science practices" of packing huge runtime binaries into, well, binary wheels.
-And because the compiler needs JRE, the project packs the compiler together with JRE into the wheel.
+And because the compiler needs JRE, the project packs the JRE into the wheel as well.

 ### Credits and copyright